Mobile Augmented Reality with Federated Learning in the Metaverse: Applications of FL-MAR in the Metaverse

 \subsection{Autonomous Driving}

-According to the National Motor Vehicle Crash Causation Survey (NMVCCS) conducted by the National Highway Traffic Safety Administration of the United States, 94\% of NMVCCS crashes were caused by drivers \cite{singh2015critical}.
-Hence, autonomous vehicles are becoming a feasible solution for transportation in the future.
-Recently, deep learning has been a popular approach to the application of autonomous driving in terms of object detection, obstacle avoidance and so forth.
-Considering the fact that the capabilities of hardware storage and computation are improving, training models locally is not only beneficial for data security and user privacy but also reduces network energy consumption and latency.
+Autonomous vehicles are becoming a feasible solution for transportation in the future.
+Recently, deep learning has been a popular approach to the application of autonomous driving in terms of object detection, obstacle avoidance, etc. Considering the fact that the capabilities of hardware storage and computation are improving, training models locally is not only beneficial for data security and user privacy but also reduces network energy consumption and latency.

-Fig. \ref{fig:uav-fl} depicts that several autonomous cars are driving on the road while training their models locally in the Metaverse.
 Since different cars experience various environments, such as weather and lighting conditions, incorporating FL into this scenario will help each vehicle build a more accurate model.
 Additionally, since Metaverse has immediate physical-virtual world interaction characteristics, it can simulate various kinds of driving situations, including some rare cases.
 Therefore, it helps test whether self-driving cars are safe and reliable in various extreme conditions.
-Besides, it is no longer an unrealistic fantasy.
-Oxbotica, which is an autonomous vehicle software company, announced its AI-powered software MetaDriver in June 2022.
-MetaDriver collects plentiful scenarios to test and improve autonomous vehicle behaviours in the Metaverse without physically driving them \cite{oxbotica}.